 - Check for neurovascular deficits.

-- AP view and lateral view to confirm dislocation and exclude fracture
+- AP view and lateral view (Y view, an x-ray in which the body of the scapula forms the letter "Y" with the coracoid process and the acromion) to confirm dislocation and exclude fracture

 - Closed reduction